shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 Using the *docker commit* command is a pretty simple way of extending an image but, it will be slow and complicated and therefore inefficient also sharing of image for development process among the team will become difficult.
-   A new command that could overcome the above problem is  *docker build*, for building new images from scratch.
+   A new command that can overcome the above problem is  *docker build*, for building new images from scratch.

  To do this you create a *Dockerfile* that contains a set of instructions that tell Docker how to build an image, Docker builder will read instructions from Dockerfile which is a text file and executes them in sequence.